William Gibbs (businessman): Personal life

 On 1 August 1839, William married Matilda Blanche Crawley-Boevey at St Mary the Virgin church in Flaxley, Gloucestershire.
-Born in Gloucester, she was the third and youngest daughter of Sir Thomas Crawley-Boevey, 3rd Baronet (1769–1847), and Mary Albinia (d.
-1835), eldest daughter of Sir Thomas Hyde Page.
+Born in Gloucester, she was the third and youngest daughter of Sir Thomas Crawley-Boevey, 3rd Baronet (1769–1847), and Mary Albinia (died 1835), eldest daughter of Sir Thomas Hyde Page.
 Matilda's father was the first cousin of Henry Gibbs's wife, Caroline, and her brother Charles Crawley.
 The couple had eight children: